-Google Appengine 1.4.0 was just released and has lots of interesting new features.
+Google App Engine 1.4.0 was just released and has lots of interesting new features.
 Channel API, “Always On” (reserved instances), Improvements to background processing, Warm up requests, and Metadata queries just to name the big ones.

 Channel API